According to the existing legislation, payday lending is legal in Alaska.

 Regulations apply to both online and storefront loan providers.
 In order to operate in the state, lenders have to comply with the following regulations:

-- All lenders (“including a person doing business from outside this state“) must be licensed by the Division of Banking and Securities.
+- Any person operating as a lender, even those doing business from outside the state of Alaska must meet the requirements of licensure with the Division of Banking and Securities.

 - All lenders must disclose all the loan information (terms, APR for 30 days for each $100, APR for 14 days for each $100, fees, all as a dollar amount, repayment period) before the loan documents are signed.